jmantas/os-utils/README.md

-python wrappers for OS utilities
+Python wrappers for OS utilities